nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ./nym-gateway setup-network-requester --enabled true --with-exit-policy true --id <ID>
 ```

-Say we have a gateway with `<ID>` as `new-gateway`, originally initialised and ran without the Exit Gateway functionality.
+Say we have a Gateway with `<ID>` as `new-gateway`, originally initialised and ran without the Exit Gateway functionality.
 To change the setup, run:

 ```